knowlen/esologs-python/README.md

 # eso-builds
-Probably requires Python >= 3.6.
+Requires at least Python >= 3.6.
 Tested on MacOS, but should work on any operating system.

 # Quickstart